isomerpages/mse/news/Committee-of-supply/_posts/2022-03-07-speech-by-sms-dr-amy-khor.md

 48 We have been helping our aspiring hawkers prepare for the trade, through the Incubation Stall Programme and Hawkers’ Development Programme, and similar programmes by Socially-conscious Enterprise Hawker Centre operators.
 Over 40 new hawkers have joined the trade through these programmes.
 Their median age is 33, significantly lower than the overall median age of hawkers of 60.

-49 11 aspiring hawkers are currently operating incubation stalls, with another 6 awaiting allocation of incubation stalls.
+49 11 aspiring hawkers are currently operating incubation stalls, with another six awaiting allocation of incubation stalls.

 50 Some of our new hawkers include Ms Priscilla Huang (aged 31) of *Authentic Hong Kong Delights*, and Mr Lim Wei Keat (aged 27) of *Ah Keat Chicken Rice*, who joined the hawker trade over the past year after completing HDP.